Bofors 120 mm Automatic Gun L/46

-Bofors 120 mm Automatic Gun L/46, most commonly referred to as either Bofors FAK 120 or Bofors TAK 120 depending on the configuration (field gun vs naval gun), was a Swedish liquid-cooled single-barreled 120 mm caliber long-range anti-aircraft autocannon designed by Bofors during the 1950s for indigenous use and export.
+Bofors 120 mm Automatic Gun L/46 (120/46), most commonly referred to as either Bofors FAK 120 or Bofors TAK 120 depending on the configuration (field gun vs naval gun), was a Swedish liquid-cooled single-barreled 120 mm caliber long-range anti-aircraft autocannon designed by Bofors during the 1950s for indigenous use and export.

 It was produced in two different variants during the 1950s and 1960s respectively, a field variant and a naval variant, and the latter still being in service today with the Indonesian Navy.

-Variants

-The Bofors 120 mm Automatic Gun L/46 was throughout its product life produced in two different main-variants, a field version named FAK 120 and a naval version named TAK 120.

 Bofors FAK 120

 Bofors FAK 120 in firing mode.

 Bofors FAK 120 in transport mode.

-The 120 mm Automatic Gun L/46 On Field Carriage, also sold under the name Bofors 120 mm Automatic A.A.
-(Anti-Air) Field Gun L/46, but most commonly known as the FAK 120, was the initial variant of the Bofors 120 mm Automatic Gun L/46.
-During development it was initially known as the FAK 120 X 53, were "FAK" means Field Automatic Gun (fältautomatkanon), "120" being the caliber (120 mm) and "X 53" meaning model of 1953.
-It was developed during the 1950's to meet a request from the Swedish Army for a new long range anti-aircraft gun capable of engaging aircraft at high altitude with a high rate of fire.
+The initial model was a field variant, sold as 120 mm Automatic Gun L/46 On Field Carriage, or Bofors 120 mm Automatic A.A.
+(Anti-Air) Field Gun L/46, but most commonly known as the FAK 120 (fältautomatkanon, "Field Automatic Gun").
+During development it was initially known as the FAK 120 X 51, later FAK 120 X 53, the latter segment meaning experimental model of 1951/1953.
+It was developed during the 1950s to meet a request from the Swedish Army for a new long range anti-aircraft gun capable of engaging aircraft at high altitude with a high rate of fire.
 This request lead to a 120 mm caliber fully automatic medium-high velocity gun with a high capacity magazine and a high rate of fire, mounted on a field carriage.

 The initial plan was to acquire 6 guns for trial, only one prototype was produced.
 The prototype was designated 12 cm luftvärnsautomatkanon försöksmodell 1 (12 cm lvakan fm 1), meaning 12 cm automatic anti-aircraft gun trial-model 1.
 During trials the gun showed great performance but the advent of anti-aircraft missiles at the end of the 1950s meant that the project was a dead end and no more guns were ordered.
 Despite this the prototype was put into service as the 12 cm luftvärnsautomatkanon 4501 (12 cm lvakan 4501) and would see service with the Swedish air defense from 1960 to 1973 before being retired.